 "Gloria in Mundo Pax" by Mark Wolfram is an original composition for concert band with harp and pianoforte (and optional organ).
 The work was commissioned by Dr. Earl C. Benson and the Medalist Concert Band of Bloomington, Minnesota to celebrate the 50th anniversary of the ensemble.
-The premiere is scheduled for January 2019 at the Schneider Theater in the Bloomington Center for the Arts.
+The premiere was on March 3, 2019 at the Schneider Theater in the Bloomington Center for the Arts.

 "Gloria in Mundo Pax" is a GRADE 5 concert band composition which highlights angular melodies, colorful sonorities, time signature changes, tertian, quartal and serial composition in an exciting blend which is both intellectually satisfying and aesthetically pleasing.
 The work has a duration of approximately 9:40.

 A complete set of full-sized parts and a bound, transposed

 full score are included.
 Available only through this website from Sound Studio Publications.
 The instrumentation/parts distribution for each set is as follows: